Mrs. Peabody investigates international crime fiction, TV and film. Friendly discussion most welcome! Scroll down for Mrs. P’s review policy.

 - co-authored with Marina Sofia, ‘Oktoberfest special: German Historical Crime Fiction’, CrimeFictionLover blog, 6 October 2015.

-The books I review are ones I have bought, or borrowed from the library, or have been sent by publishers.
+The books I review are ones I have bought, borrowed from the library, or have been sent by publishers.
 I receive no payment for reviews.

 I am happy to receive requests to review books via email, but if you don’t hear back from me, it means I can’t take up the offer to review right now.
 Apologies.